 6. LO3 Energy

-LO3 made headlines with its Brooklyn Microgrid project, where neighbors trade solar energy among themselves.
-It’s one of the most recognizable examples of community energy powered by blockchain.
-Their system records every transaction securely, handles payments with smart contracts, and promotes local energy independence by keeping power production and consumption within the community.
+LO3 Energy attracted public attention with the Brooklyn Microgrid project, where neighbours exchange solar energy directly.
+This is one of the most famous examples of blockchain-based utility energy.
+The system reliably records each transaction, provides settlements through smart contracts and maintains local energy independence by retaining energy production and consumption within the community.

 7. Power Ledger

-This Australian company has made significant strides in peer-to-peer energy trading, carbon credit tracking, and renewable energy certification.
-Power Ledger’s platform is active in multiple countries and lets users choose where their power comes from.
-After starting on Ethereum, the company moved to Solana to reduce energy usage and support faster transactions—making the tech as green as the energy it supports.
+The Australian company Power Ledger has made significant progress in peer-to-peer energy trading, tracking carbon credits and renewable energy certification.
+The platform operates in several countries and allows users to choose their electricity sources.
+Initially built on the Ethereum blockchain, Power Ledger switched to Solana to reduce energy consumption and speed up transactions, making the technology as environmentally friendly as the “green” energy it supports.

 8. Sun Exchange